KaliedaRik/Scrawl-canvas/contributor-readme.txt

     y = minor release - adds new functionality to the library z = bug fixes

-Current version (at the time of writing this document) is 5.0.5
+Current version (at the time of writing this document) is 5.0.4

-Start a release branch via git flow

-    $ git flow release start [next.version.tag]

-After any final bug fixes have been committed to the release branch, the following operations need to be performed:
+> pull develop branch

+> merge branch back into develop, fixing conflicts

 > change the version number in the following files: